-114 agency.
-115 (j) Official record An official record, including testimony and exhibits, shall be kept of the 116 hearing. §29B-1-8.
-Disposition of administrative action.
-1 (a) In general (1) A decision, order, or action taken as a result of a hearing under §29B- 2 1-7 of this code, shall be in writing and accompanied by findings of fact.
+114 (j) Official record An official record, including testimony and exhibits, shall be kept of the 115 hearing. §29B-2-8.
+Disposition of administrative action 1 (a) In general (1) A decision, order, or action taken as a result of a hearing this artic 2 shall be in writing and accompanied by findings of fact.
 3 (2) The findings of fact shall consist of a concise statement on each issue in the case.
 4 (3) A finding of not guilty terminates the action.
-5 (4) If the hearing board makes a finding of guilt, the hearing board shall: 6 (i) Reconvene the hearing; 7 (ii) Receive evidence; and 8 (iii) Consider the law-enforcement officer's past job performance and other relevant 9 information as factors before making recommendations to the chief.
-10 (5) A copy of the decision or order, findings of fact, conclusions, and written 11 recommendations for action shall be delivered or mailed promptly to: 12 (i) The law-enforcement officer or the law-enforcement officer's counsel or representative 13 of record; and 14 (ii) The chief.
-15 (b) Recommendation of penalty (1) After a disciplinary hearing and a finding of guilt, the 16 hearing board may recommend the penalty it considers appropriate under the circumstances.
-17 including demotion, dismissal, transfer, loss of pay, reassignment, or other similar action that is 18 considered punitive.
+5 (4) If the hearing board makes a finding of guilt, the hearing board shall: 6 (i) Reconvene the hearing; 7 (ii) Receive evidence; and 8 (iii) Consider the law-enforcement officer's past job performance and other releva 9 information as factors before making recommendations to the chief.
+10 (5) A copy of the decision or order, findings of fact, conclusions, and writte 11 recommendations for action shall be delivered or mailed promptly to: 12 (i) The law-enforcement officer or the law-enforcement officer's counsel or representative 13 of record; and 14 (ii) The chief.
+15 (b) Recommendation of penalty (1) After a disciplinary hearing and a finding of guilt, the 16 hearing board may recommend the penalty it considers appropriate under the circumstance 17 including demotion, dismissal, transfer, loss of pay, reassignment, or other similar action that 18 considered punitive.
 19 (2) The recommendation of a penalty shall be in writing.
-20 (c) Final decision of hearing board (1) Notwithstanding any other provision of this article, 21 the decision of the hearing board as to findings of fact and any penalty is final if:

-22 (i) A chief is an eyewitness to the incident under investigation; or
+20 (c) Final decision of hearing board (1) Notwithstanding any other provision of this article 21 the decision of the hearing board as to findings of fact and any penalty is final if: 22 (i) A chief is an eyewitness to the incident under investigation; or